 Continuing along the humps, you’ll soon arrive at a little tienda and basic campsite.
 Had Dan and I decided on some Cerro Eramon camping, this is where it would have been.
 Cutting across the campsite, it’s now the final sprint to the finish.
-Despite the heat, Dan and I got a little speed hike on, eager to see what lay ahead.

 The unmistakable rolling hill formations of Cerro Eramon are now front and centre.
 They look unusual in a landscape more familiar with volcanoes.
 I think this is part of their appeal though, and why Cerro Eramon in Chalatenango is gaining in popularity.